Anti-ISIS Syrian General Accused Of Killing U.S. Journalist Is Reported To Have Died

 A Syrian general known for his fight against ISIS — and accused in the death of veteran American war correspondent Marie Colvin, who died in shelling in 2012 — is reported to have died Wednesday on the battlefield in Syria's northeastern province of Deir Ezzor.

 Brig.
-Gen. Issam Zahreddine, 56, one of Syrian President Bashar Assad's best-known field commanders, died after the vehicle he was traveling in hit a landmine close to a front line where he was fighting ISIS, according to media outlets closely aligned with the Syrian regime.
+Gen. Issam Zahreddine, 56, one of Syrian President Bashar Assad's best-known field commanders, died after the vehicle he was traveling in hit a land mine close to a front line where he was fighting ISIS, according to media outlets closely aligned with the Syrian regime.

-Zahreddine, a heavy-set man with a trademark thick, gray beard, led a unit of Syria's elite Republican Guard.
+Zahreddine, a heavyset man with a trademark thick, gray beard, led a unit of Syria's elite Republican Guard.
 He was vaunted as a hero by the government's supporters — and as a war criminal by detractors, for his role in the country's six-year civil war.

 Only last month, the Syrian regime had made him a national hero after his men broke a three-year siege by ISIS on Deir Ezzor city.
 Images of Zahreddine in military fatigues surrounded by his adoring soldiers were broadcast across the country.
 Assad is said to have congratulated him personally on the victory.